Can I Cut Back on My RA Medications if I Feel OK?

 Studies show that people who stop their RA medicine are likely to have a flare of symptoms 4 to 8 weeks later.
-If your disease becomes active, you are more likely to get permanent joint damage.
+If your disease stays active, you're more likely to get permanent joint damage.

-Your doctor will first want to know how long it's been since you had any symptoms, plus do some tests.
-If everything looks great, your doctor may slowly lower the dose of your medications, usually starting with any NSAID pain reliever you may take (like aspirin or ibuprofen).
+Your doctor will want to know how long it's been since you had any problems, plus do some tests.
+If everything looks great, your doctor may slowly lower the dose of your medications, usually starting with any NSAID pain-reliever you take, like aspirin, ibuprofen, or naproxen.

 You want to keep a constant and effective level of your RA drugs in your system, so if you are able to cut back on your medicine, it would be a slow change.
 It helps if you take your medicine at the same time every day.

-Do you have any trouble with side effects from your RA medications?
+Do you have any trouble with side effects from your meds?

-Do you use reminders to help you take medicine on schedule?
+Do you use reminders to help you take medicine on time?

-- Use a pillbox to track which medicines to take and when to take them.
+- Use a pillbox to track which meds to take and when to take them.

 - Pair your drugs with a daily event -- like brushing your teeth or breakfast -- so that you take them at the same time every day.

-- Program a reminder alarm in your cell phone, computer, or digital watch.
+- Program a reminder alarm in your cell phone, computer, or digital watch, or download an app that keeps track of your medication schedule.

-- When you refill your prescriptions, make a note on your calendar when to order the next refill so you don’t run out.
+- When you renew your prescriptions, make a note on your calendar so you'll know when to get the next refill.